Kishorkr2/studio/README.md

 ### 4. Access the Application

-Once both servers are running without errors in their respective terminals, you can open your web browser and go to the following address to use TyreTrack Pro:
+Once both servers are running without errors in their respective terminals, you can open your web browser and go to the following address to use RTPMS:

 [http://localhost:9002](http://localhost:9002)